lhill-demeter/dev_setup/README.md

 # dev_setup
-The script and Mardown Document will help you configure your computer for work as a Demeter Logistics developer
+The script and Markdown Document will help you configure your computer for work as a Demeter Logistics developer

 ## Description